ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 ## Prerequisites

-1. Make a fork of the [bioconda-recipes](https://github.com/bioconda/bioconda-recipes/) GitHub repository, and clone this to our local machine.
+1. Make a fork of the [bioconda-recipes](https://github.com/bioconda/bioconda-recipes/) GitHub repository, and clone this to our local machine [^3].

 2. Install on our local machine the following software:

    - `conda` itself
-     - I used to use [miniconda](https://docs.anaconda.com/miniconda/miniconda-other-installer-links/), but now switching to [miniforge](https://conda-forge.org/miniforge/) due to licensing issues [^3]
+     - I used to use [miniconda](https://docs.anaconda.com/miniconda/miniconda-other-installer-links/), but now switching to [miniforge](https://conda-forge.org/miniforge/) due to licensing issues [^4]
    - Bioconda configured as a source channel (see [bioconda documentation](https://bioconda.github.io/#usage))
    - The following conda packages: